(Last updated February 2020)

 As it would stand, the unit on a higher floor with a locker included should dictate a higher rate than the unit without a locker and on a lower floor.
 However, with this crazy low vacancy rate and renters chomping at the bit to find an apartment, landlords will likely get what they ask — assuming what they are asking is reasonable — and in this case, it obviously was.

-Over the summer there has been a serious drop in sales activities.
+Over the last year or so there have been serious fluctuations in sales activity.
 The Fair Housing Plan, tighter lending policies and rising interest rates have quite dramatically contributed to this.
-All of these changes have actually made it harder for buyers, especially first-time buyers, to purchase.
-A number of purchasers have either been completely side-lined or found themselves looking at more affordable options like condos or town homes.
+All of these changes have actually made it harder for buyers, especially first-time buyers in downtown Toronto, to purchase.
+A number of purchasers have either been completely side-lined or found themselves looking at more affordable options, namely, buying a Toronto condo or townhome.

-More importantly though, is the stand-off we saw between buyers and sellers this summer.
-After the Fair Housing Plan was implemented, buyers felt they deserved a ‘deal’ but sellers refused to drop their prices, instead a lot of sellers pulled their properties and decided it just wasn’t the time to sell.
+More importantly though, is the stand-off we saw between buyers and sellers in the summer of 2018.
+After the Fair Housing Plan was implemented, buyers felt they deserved a ‘deal’ but sellers refused to drop their prices.
+Instead a lot of sellers pulled their properties and decided it just wasn’t the time to sell.
 The fact that most sellers weren’t willing to ‘drop their pants’ is a clear sign of a well-funded and stable market.
 If the Fair Housing Plan isn’t going to force their hand, nothing will.

 Stringent Lending Guidelines

-Lending practices here are quite strict; this will keep prices high and keep people out of the market longer.
-This will lead to would-be purchasers renting for a longer period than if it was easy to break into the housing market.
+Lending practices here are quite strict and it’s contributing to the rising home prices which, in turn, is keeping people out of the market longer.
+This will lead to would-be purchasers being forced to rent for a longer period of time than if it were easy to break into the Toronto housing market.